overcomer79/simple-NodejsAPI/README.md

 # simple-NodejsAPI
-This is a simple RESTful API Nodejs Server
+This is a simple RESTful API Nodejs Server using MySql DB